2024 05 Banner Photo Socials Headframe

 • Welcoming visitors on site at South Crofty to see, hear about and discuss our activities.

-The Cornish Metals ' Team at the Royal Cornwall Show, June 2024
+The Cornish Metals ‘ Team celebrating the Cornish “summer” at the Stithians Show – July 2025

 We value opportunities to make positive contributions to our host community.
 We believe we can play an important role in inspiring future generations, linking into STEM (Science, Technology, Engineering and Mathematics) learning in the primary school curriculum and higher education, supporting young people with gaining valuable workplace experience, as well as supporting local charities.